Winter Trail Reports for Langlade County

 Maranatha (Silver Birch Ranch) Cross-Country Ski Trail

-The Maranatha Ski Trail System has been temporarily closed due to the warmer weather and rain.
+The Maranatha Ski Trail System has been groomed and tracked.
+The trail is in good condition.

-The signage on the trails is put up as an old trail was brought back online after the July 19, 2019, storm cleanup, so try out Derecho Lane (formally Widow Maker).
+The signage on the trails was installed after the July 19, 2019, storm cleanup, when an old trail was brought back online, so try Derecho Lane (formerly Widow Maker).

-The Moccasin Ski Trail has been groomed and tracked and is in excellent condition for both skate and classic skiing.
-Light rain helped firm the base with colder overnight temperatures, and recent snowfall has further improved trail conditions.
-The snowshoe trail is also in good condition, and the parking lot remains in good shape despite the rain.
+The Moccasin Ski Trail was dragged and tracked and is in very good to excellent condition for both skate and classical skiing.
+The snowshoe trail is also in very good condition.

-The Elcho XC Ski Club will continue maintaining the trail as long as the trail holds up and is being used.
+The Elcho XC Ski Club will continue maintaining the trail as long as it remains in good condition and is used.
 This may be the best skiing of the season.

 Skijoring is allowed on the ski trail.
 Winter fat biking is permitted on the snowshoe trail but not the ski trail.
 Winter fat biking is also allowed (not on the ski trail).